DigiBP/digibp-spiez/README.md

 # Methodology and Approach
 Please be aware that the reader should be familiar with BPMN 3.0.
-The processes and their flows are not described or explained in this project.

 ## Design Approach